griffin-php/griffin/README.md

 # griffin

-Griffin is a Graph-Oriented Migration Framework for PHP
+**WORK IN PROGRESS** Griffin is a Graph-Oriented Migration Framework for PHP

 ## Example